 HEAD COACH ANDY LAMBERT

-Lambert heads into his second season at the helm.
+Lambert heads into his third season at the helm.
 During the 2016 season he coached the Crimson Storm to a 2-9 record with wins coming over Arkansas-Monticello and Oklahoma Baptist.
+He doubled that in 2017 by going 4-7.
 It is the best record in school history since joining NCAA Division II.

 Prior to arriving at Southern Nazarene the Smith Center, Kansas, native spent the past 12 seasons at Sterling College in Sterling, Kansas.
 He helped the Warriors compile a 72-51 record and finished inside the top three in the Kansas Collegiate Athletic Conference in eight of those years.
 He was named the KCAC Coach of the Year in 2004, 2007 and 2013.
 Lambert led Sterling to the program's first KCAC Championship in 2013 and the next year became the winningest coach in program history.
 He also recorded his 100th career win this past season.